sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 Additioanal guidelines for *10 key Hard* difficulties:

-- **Avoid chords with more than 6 notes.** If the mapper wishes to utilize such chords, they are encouraged to relax the surrounding patterns.
+- **It is encouraged to give the hand playing 3 or more notes in a chord a 1/2 break before or after said chord.**
+- **Either hand should have frequent 1/2 breaks in the middle of a long stream.** This guideline may be relaxed depending on the relative difficulty of the streams being used.
-- **Occasional quads can be used in streams, so long as they are separated by at least one measure (4 beats).**
+- **Occasional quads can be used in streams, so long as they are separated by at least one measure (4 beats).** This guideline may be relaxed depending on the relative difficulty of the quads being used.

 ### ![](/wiki/shared/diff/insane-m.png?20211215) Insane